Examination of allyship: Native Nations

 According to Anne Bishop, “Allies are people who recognize the unearned privilege they receive from [their] society’s patterns of injustice and take responsibility for changing these patterns.”
-Using Bishop’s framework, one might self-ascribe to having an intra-societal type of cultural relationship – one within a given society.
+Using Bishop’s framework, one might self-ascribe to intra- ally relations – within a given group/ society/ governing.

 “Allies cannot be self-defined.
 They must be claimed by the people they seek to ally with.“

 Native Nations Allyship: Non-Indigenous Rights & Responsibilities

 Rev. J.R.
 Norwood, Ph.
 D. (Nanticoke-Lenape) – Allyship…